 They are eating as if they’ve been starving.
 Or maybe it’s just the effect of Mrs. Brown’s excellent “cuisine”.
 And my perfect fruits of course…

 Tara scrutinizes them.
 Her daughter is fashionably thin and very pretty.
 There are lines on her still young face though.
 How old is she?
 Tara counts in her head.
-27 this spring.
-She had almost stopped hoping to see her again.
+Going on twenty-eight.
+She had almost stopped hoping she would ever see her again.

 And now she shows up, out of the blue, and with a daughter!
 Taïga… Such a strange name.
 Certainly not from our side of the family.
 But she looks just like Shasta, and after what I can see under that awful scarf of hers, she even has our mark on her neck.